👉

 Make sure to update the region with the appropriate AWS Secrets Manager region where your secrets are stored.

-Then we can create an ExternalSecret as part of a Helm chart template that synchronizes a secret from AWS Secrets Manager as a Kubernetes Secret.
-Create a file named your-chart/templates/externalsecret.yaml with the following content:
+Then create an ExternalSecret as part of a Helm chart template that synchronizes a secret from AWS Secrets Manager as a Kubernetes Secret.
+Create a file named your-chart/templates/externalsecret.yaml:

 apiVersion: external-secrets.io/v1beta1